Opposition to immigration: Economic status

-Education and knowledge
+Education

 Levels of education are one of the best predictors of support for anti-immigration policies and parties.
 A 2016 study published in the European Economic Review found, on the basis of European survey data in the period 2002–2012, that "higher levels of education lead to a more positive reported attitude toward immigrants".
 The authors suggest that this is explained by weaker economic competition between immigrants and educated natives, a higher aversion to discrimination among the educated, and a greater belief in the positive effects of immigration among the educated.
 A 2013 study in the American Journal of Political Science lends some support to the economic competition theory, as highly educated Americans who exhibit lower levels of xenophobia tend to support reductions in the number of highly skilled immigrants.

 A 2007 study in International Organization found that "people with higher levels of education and occupational skills are more likely to favor immigration regardless of the skill attributes of the immigrants in question.
 Across Europe, higher education and higher skills mean more support for all types of immigrants.
 These relationships are almost identical among individuals in the labor force (that is, those competing for jobs) and those not in the labor force."
 A 2018 study in the American Political Science Review found "an additional year of secondary schooling substantially reduces the probability of opposing immigration, believing that immigration erodes a country's quality of life, and feeling close to far-right anti-immigration parties."

 One study of Japan found that exposure to information about the benefits of immigration substantially increased support for a more open immigration policy.

 A study by Alexander Janus investigated whether social desirability pressures may partially explain reduced opposition to immigration amongst the highly educated.
 Using an unobtrusive questioning technique, Janus found that anti-immigration sentiments amongst American college graduates were far higher than subjects were willing to state.
 This indicates that support for immigration amongst the better educated may reflect expression of socially desirable views rather than actual beliefs.
 Further evidence for this was found in a study by Creighton et al., where amongst the college educated, it was found the stated support for immigration was higher than the actual pro-immigrant sentiment.
 This was true for other education levels.
 The study also found that the 2008 economic crisis did not significantly increase anti-immigration attitudes but rather there was a greater expression of opposition to immigration, with underlying attitudes changing little before and after the crisis.
 A 2015 study found further evidence that support for immigration amongst the educated was mainly driven by social desirability bias.